onnx/onnx-mlir/docs/Dialects/krnl.md

     AA matrix to be computed.
 B start indices would be unchanged at [k1, j1].

     Simdize is used to state if simdization is requested.
-    Unrolling is used to unroll and jam loops as warrented.
+    Unrolling is used to unroll and jam loops as warranted.

     Below is an example calculating a matrix multiply with pre-zeroed C matrix with the sizes below.